 - Let cool before serving.

 - Optional additions: add 1/2 cup of dark chocolate chips, raisins, pecans, walnuts, or chopped apples to the batter, if desired.

-- Store this coconut flour pumpkin bread in an airtight container for up to three days or freeze it for up to six months.
+- Store this coconut flour pumpkin bread in an airtight container in the fridge for up to three days or freeze it for up to six months.

 - If you don’t have pumpkin pie spice you can substitute 1 1/2 teaspoons ground cinnamon, 1/2 teaspoon ground ginger, 1/8 teaspoon ground nutmeg, and 1/8 teaspoon ground cloves.